stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.

-After a user successfully authorizes an application, the authorization server will redirect the user back to the application with either an authorization code or access token in the URL
+After a user successfully is auth, the authorization server will redirect the user back to the application with either an authorization code or access token in the URL
  - the JWKSet HTTPS endpoint exposing the signing and encryption public certificates of the SP.
  - the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.